eifos-git/Technical-Documents/witnesses/setting-up-a-witness-node/cli-wallet-setup.md

 ./programs/cli_wallet/cli_wallet
 ```

-To set your initial password to `password` use:
+To set your initial wallet password to `password` use:

 ```text
 >>> set_password password